nhunt70/test/README.md

 **Data Sources:**

-* The dataset provided includes attributes such as Employee ID, First Name, Last Name, Gender, State, City, Education Level, Birthdate, Hire Date, Term Date, Department, Job Title, Salary, and Performance Rating.
-This dataset serves as the primary source for all analyses and visualizations described in the objectives.
+* The dataset includes the following attributes: Employee ID, First Name, Last Name, Gender, State, City, Education Level, Birthdate, Hire Date, Term Date, Department, Job Title, Salary, and Performance Rating.
+* This dataset serves as the primary source for all analyses and visualizations described in the objectives.